lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 ## What is async data?

 Async data is data that's not available immediately, but may be available at some time in the future.
-For example, instead of a value like a string or an object that's usable synchronously, a Promise provides a value in the future.
+For example, instead of a value like a string or an object that's usable synchronously, a promise provides a value in the future.

 Async data is usually returned from an async API, which can come in a few forms:
-- Promises and async functions which return Promises
+- Promises or async functions, like `fetch()`
 - Functions that accept callbacks
-- Objects that emit events
+- Objects that emit events, such as DOM events
-- Various async patterns libraries like observables and signals
+- Libraries like observables and signals

+The Task controller deals in promises, so no matter the shape of your async API you'll adapt it to promises to use with Task.

 ## What is a task?

 At the core of the Task controller is the concept of a "task" itself.

-A task is an async operation which does some work to produce data.
+A task is an async operation which does some work to produce data and return it in a Promise.
 A task can be in a few different states (initial, pending, complete, and error) and can take parameters.

 A task is a generic concept and could represent any async operation.
 They apply best when there is a request/response structure, such as a network fetch, database query, or waiting for a single event in response to some action.
 They're less applicable to spontaneous or streaming operations like an open-ended stream of events, a streaming database response, etc.